Pittsfield phylactery

 The Pittsfield phylactery is a missing phylactery with a black leather strap.
 It was discovered in Pittsfield, Massachusetts on the property of Joseph Merrick in 1815.
 It contained Hebrew writing and was later lost.

 "In June 1815, a boy employed by Merrick 'to clear the yard between the house and the wood house' found a black leather strap among the debris left by plowing.
 According to Josiah Priest, who took the account from the Reverend Mr. Ethan Smith, author of "View of the Hebrews," Merrick tossed the object in a box and forgot about it for several days until his curiosity got the better of him.
 When Merrick cut the strap open, he found that the box contained several tightly scrolled pieces of parchment inscribed with Hebrew characters."

 Historian William H. Goetzmann wrote that "the Pittsfield phylactery caught the attention of nearly every major nineteenth-century proponent of the Lost Tribes theory before it mysteriously disappeared.

-A local Congregational minister, William Allen, was asked by Presbyterian minister Sylvester Larned to interpret the 4 pieces, interpreting them as being Hebrew version of parts of Deuteronomy and Exodus.
+A local Congregational minister, William Allen, was asked by Presbyterian minister Sylvester Larned to interpret the 4 pieces, interpreting them as being Hebrew versions of parts of Deuteronomy and Exodus.
 At first accepting the suggestion it was old and backed the lost tribes argument, he then suggested that as it was found in an area 'in which chips and dirt had accumulated for years' and was in good condition, another explanation was more likely, that it had been dropped by one of the German and American prisoners Merrick employed during the War of 1812.

 Larned, disagreeing with Allen's hypothesis, sent it to the American Antiquarian Society, specifically to Elias Boudinot.
 There is no evidence of its existence after this, and it was not mentioned in Boudinot's 1816 book A Star in the West, A Humble Attempt to Discover the Long Lost Ten Tribes of Israel; Preparatory to Their Return to Their Beloved City, Jerusalem.

 Lee M. Friedman wrote about it in 1917 but found no conclusive evidence support the possibility of it having been dropped by a Jewish settler or trader.